0x4248/old_linux/README.md

 # Old Linux
 This is a repository that has two branches.
-The branches contain old versions of Linux v1 and v2.0.1.
+The branches contain old versions of Linux v1 and v2.0.1 without any modifications made.

 ## Branches
 Here are the branches.